ngx-formly/ngx-formly/README.md

 ## Quick Start

-Follow these steps to get started with ng-formly.
+Follow these steps to get started with Ngx Formly.
 Also check out our [demos](https://formly-js.github.io/ngx-formly) for further examples.

 #### 1. Install @angular/forms and @ngx-formly/core packages:
 ```bash